Five produce delivery failure. Six protect that failure from correction. Together they form an architecture that no single fix can break.

 This analysis uses systems dynamics — stocks, flows, feedback loops, delays, and system traps — to explain why DHCW fails and why no one fixes it.
 If those terms are unfamiliar, read the methodology first.

 Each loop below identifies a specific stock being depleted, the feedback mechanism that depletes it, and the delay that makes the damage invisible until it is severe.
 The eleven loops are grouped into two clusters: Cluster A (five loops of delivery failure — structural problems any national health IT body would face) and Cluster B (six loops of self-preservation — an active engine that intercepts every corrective mechanism).
-The blueprint must address both: fix the structure and remove the people who prevent the structure from self-correcting.
+The blueprint must do both: fix the structure, and remove the people whose job has quietly become stopping it from self-correcting.
 How to read this analysis →

 18 Stocks → — what governance should be tracking, organised by visibility.

 Five structural feedback loops explain why DHCW's programmes fail to deliver.
-These are not unique to DHCW.
-Any national health IT body operating under similar constraints would face some version of these dynamics.
+These are not unique to DHCW — any national health IT body under similar constraints would face some version of them.
 They are the starting point of the diagnosis, not the whole story.
+The damning part comes next.

 More people hired.
 Less delivered.
 Every year.